 - Conducts research – independently and in collaboration with others – to advance the body of community healthcare knowledge.

-- Develops strategic partnerships in both the public and private sectors to support the work of health centers and improve the health of patients and communities nationwide.
+- Develops strategic partnerships in both the public and private sectors to support the work of community health centers and improve the health of patients and communities nationwide.